Spinfoams, $\gamma$-duality and parity violation in primordial gravitational waves: -Duality in Spinfoams

 The Engle-Pereira-Rovelli-Livine spinfoam model (EPRL) with Barbero-Immirzi parameter $\gamma$ \cite{Engle:2007wy} is defined by the representation $D^{(\gamma j,j)}(g)$, while the Barrett-Crane model (BC) \cite{Barrett:1999qw} by the representation $D^{(p_0,0)}(g)$.
 The two models are related by the duality rotation

 where the angle $\theta$ satisfies \eqref{eq:theta-gamma}, i.e.,

 The BC model is obtained from the EPRL model as the limit $\theta\to 0$ at fixed $p_0$.
 Equivalently, this duality rotation defines a one-parameter family of parity-violating EPRL models starting from the parity-non-violating BC model as a seed.

-Specifically, the spinfoam wedge amplitude $\mathcal{A}_w$ for a coherent boundary state labeled by the spinors $\zeta$ and $\zeta'$ takes the form \cite{Barrett:2009mw}
+\comment{Specifically, the building block of a spinfoam model is the wedge amplitude $\mathcal{A}_w$ which encodes the Lorentz parallel transport from a source edge to a target edge of a spinfoam vertex, forming a wedge.
+We refer to \cite{RovelliVidotto} for a standard introduction to the techniques used to define the wedge amplitude.} The spinfoam wedge amplitude $\mathcal{A}_w$ for a coherent boundary state labeled by the spinors $\zeta$ and $\zeta'$ takes the form \cite{Barrett:2009mw}

 where the wedge action $S_w$ consists of the sum of two terms proportional to the quantum numbers $p_w$ and $j_w$ that label the representation, i.e., $S_w= p_w\, \Theta_w\;+\;j_w \,\chi_w$.
 In the semiclassical limit for a Lorentzian $4$-simplex, a saddle-point analysis shows that, for $p_0\to\infty$, the integral is dominated by the exponential of the sum of the wedge actions evaluated at each saddle point,